speechbrain/benchmarks/benchmarks/MOABB/README.md

 The standardized protocol we propose is based on multi-step hyperparameter search, for addressing the search in a large hyperparameter space, and on multi-seed initialization, for providing robust performance estimates.
 Note that several aspects affecting this protocol underwent deep investigation.
-These include multi-step vs. single-step search, the search algorithm used, the number of participants for hyperparameter search, the number of random seeds for providing a stable decoding performance.
+These include multi-step vs. single-step search, the search algorithm used, the number of participants for hyperparameter search, and the number of random seeds for providing a stable decoding performance.
 Refer to [protocol results below](#results_protocol) for the results on the key aspects characterizing the decoding protocol.
 #### **Overview**